«Forget about the grape variety! Think about the territory where it grew» - 5 valuable thoughts from the wine experts

 3. In good and great wines, for example, Petrus 10-year exposure, you can even not feel the presence of Merlot from which it is made.
 And you don't have to.
 You need a bouquet and taste of Petrus, taste of the wine!

 4. There is no exact answer where it is better to age wine - in a wood, metal, clay or cement.

 5. Wine is a precious gift of nature, brought to perfection by human labor.
-Winemaking is like a Jenga game – wrong disposing of brick will ruin everything.
+Winemaking is like a Jenga game - wrong disposing of brick can ruin everything.

-What do you pay attention to when you are drinking wine?
+What do you pay attention to when you are drinking wine - grape, terroir, producer, cost?